lucasnell/GATKpipe/README.md

 `GATKpipe`
 =====
-Python wrapper for The Genome Analysis Toolkit's Best Practices pipeline (Broad Institute)
+Python wrapper for The Genome Analysis Toolkit's Best Practices pipeline
 -----

-This pipeline was developed and tested on the newest high-performance computing cluster ("Sapelo") from the Georgia Advanced Computing Resource Center, University of Georgia.
+This pipeline was developed and tested on the newest high-performance computing cluster ("Sapelo") at the Georgia Advanced Computing Resource Center, University of Georgia.

 - OS: 64-bit CentOS 6.5
 - Torque Resource Manager